-All candidates submit an application and are employed following a variety of selection processes, which may include [application screening, competency-based interviews, psychometric and ability testing, and qualification/reference checks].
+All candidates submit an application and are employed following a variety of selection processes, which may include application screening, competency-based interviews, psychometric and ability testing, and qualification/reference checks.

-KPMG recruited over 200 new people in the year ended 30 September 2017 (2016: approximately 200).
+KPMG recruited over 200 new graduates for the year ended 30 September 2018 (2017: approximately 200).

 Where individuals are recruited for senior grades.
-A formal independence discussion is conducted with them by the Ethics and Independence Partner or a delegate.
+A formal independence discussion is conducted with them by the EIP or a delegate.
 KPMG does not accept any confidential information belonging to the candidate's former firm/employer.

 The Partner hire process is rigorous and thorough, involving appropriate members of leadership.
 Our criteria for Partner hires are consistent with our commitment to professionalism and integrity, quality, and being an employer of choice.
-These are strongly aligned to KPMG's behavioural capabilities and are based on consistent principles.